24 - 30 June 2026

 From 23 to 30 June 2026

-Firmdale Hotels’ celebrated restaurants bring their distinctive blend of exceptional hospitality and design-led dining to Treasure House Fair as its official catering partner.
+Firmdale Hotels’ celebrated restaurants bring their distinctive blend of exceptional hospitality and design-led dining to Treasure House Fair as its official restaurant partner.

 Renowned for interiors that are as thoughtfully composed as their menus, Firmdale’s restaurants embody a creative spirit that resonates with the Fair’s world of craftsmanship.
 Each dish is designed with the same attention to detail found in the works on display.